 How to Wash Linen by Hand

-- WATER -Fill your tub, sink, or basin with the right amount of lukewarm water.
+- WATER -Fill your tub, sink, or basin with the right amount of cold or lukewarm water.

 - DETERGENT - Add a little amount (a teaspoon or less depending on the size of your basin, sink, or tub) of mild detergent or soap, ensuring it’s not too soapy.
 Using the tip of your fingers, gently swish the water until you see little bubbles.

 - SEPARATE - Add the right number of linens; again, start with the whites.

 - SOAK - Allow them to soak for 10 minutes or more, depending on how dirty the linens are.
 Take one linen item at a time and gently swish.
 DO NOT wring, scrub, or twist to prevent stretching.

 - RINSE - Transfer the washed fabric to a basin, sink, or bucket with clean water, and then rinse.
 Do a second rinse using another bucket, basin, or sink with clean water.
 If the linen is still soapy, you can do more rinse cycles.